Humanity stands at a defining moment in history and

 economic development concerns and the environment

-“Peace Building from below”
+using the “Peace Building from below”

 pragmatic approach taking into account